Equifax Breach Provokes Calls For Serious Data Protection Reforms - Slashdot

 It should, but it doesn't.
 The converse isn't true either.

+National ID cards are a non-starter for ultra-conservatives/wingnuts that want no extra regulation on their lives.
+Let alone the fact that most people already have passports.

+As much as it sucks to say this, but the solution is political, it isn't blockchain-based or creating some new security.
+Until those wingnuts are affected by such data breaches in a personal way, they will not come around to supporting national ID laws.

-Bad tech journalism must die (Score:3)
+Bad tech journalism must die (Score:5, Insightful)

 These old organizations -- Equifax was founded in 1899 and hasn't changed much since inception -- must die, to be replaced by solutions that (and I shudder to say this) are blockchain-based.